Same-sex marriage (SSM) in New Mexico:

 - Same-sex marriages are currently being solemnized in New Mexico.
 However, their legal validity was unclear until the New Mexico confirmed their legitimacy in an unanimous decision on 2013-DEC-19.
 8

 - The ceremony that involved Elane Photography was an informal commitment ritual, not a same-sex marriage.
-It had no significance in New Mexican law in 2006, and would have no significance if it were repeated today.
+It had no significance in New Mexican law in 2006, and would have no legal significance if it were repeated today.

 - Under the New Mexican human rights law, public accommodations like Elane Photography are not allowed to discriminate against potential customers on the basis of their gender, race, nationality, religion, sexual orientation, etc.